Zensey/go-pool-of-workers/README.md

 # go-pool-of-workers

-This is a simplistic pool of workers [1] implementation for Golang.
+This is a simplistic Go implementation of the pool of workers [1].

 ###### When you might need it:
 If you want to handle a number/stream of jobs in parallel but with a limited number of goroutines.